bedhanger/mwe/python/ncrvi/README.rst

       -e, --expected-components EXPECTED_COMPONENTS
                             the success criterion (default: 20)
-      -u, --user USER       the user to book the target, etc. (default: None) -t, --target TARGET   the target to work on (default: None)
+      -u, --user USER       the user to book the target, etc. (default: None)

 Installation
 ------------